jumpnow/jumpnowtek-site/_posts/2015-11-15-Upgrade-strategy-for-BBB.md

 There also needs to be some sort of validation that the image file is not corrupted (a checksum) and that the image is appropriate for this system.

-I'm going to skip over this part since the details will be project specific.
+I'm going to skip over this part since those kinds of details tend to be project specific.

 ### Implementation